Stroh Brewery Company: Establishment

 The Stroh family began brewing beer in a family-owned inn during the 18th century in Kirn, in the Rheinland-Pfalz region of western central Germany.
 In 1849, during the German Revolution, Stroh, who had learned the brewing trade from his father, emigrated to the United States.
 Bernhard Stroh established his brewery in Detroit in 1850 when he was 28 and immediately started producing Bohemian-style pilsner, which had been developed at the municipal brewery of Pilsen, Bohemia in 1842.
 In 1865, he purchased additional land and expanded his business and adopted the heraldic lion emblem from Kirn's most famous landmark, the Kyrburg Castle, and named his operation the Lion's Head Brewery.
 (The lion emblem is still visible in its advertising and product labels.)

-Stroh's original beer selling operation consisted of a basement brewing operation and was then sold door-to-door in a wheelbarrow.
-The new beer (Stroh's) sold door-to-door was a lighter-lager beer, brewed in copper kettles.
+Stroh's original beer selling operation consisted of a basement brewing operation with the beer sold door-to-door in a wheelbarrow.
+The new beer (Stroh's) sold door-to-door was a lighter lager beer, brewed in copper kettles.

 Bernhard Stroh Jr. took charge of the brewery on the death of his father, changing the brewery's name to the B. Stroh Brewing Company.
 With the introduction of pasteurization and refrigerated rail cars, Stroh was able to ship some of his beer as far as Florida and Massachusetts.
 In 1893 Stroh Bohemian Beer won a blue ribbon at the Columbian Exposition in Chicago.
 The company's name was changed to The Stroh Brewery Company in 1902.
-In 1905 Strohs purchased the Ruoff Brewery which happened to be next door on Gratiot Avenue.In 1908, Bernhard Stroh's brother Julius Stroh took over the brewery.
+In 1905 Stroh's purchased the Ruoff Brewery which happened to be next door on Gratiot Avenue.In 1908, Bernhard Stroh's brother Julius Stroh took over the brewery.
 After a tour of famous European breweries, he introduced the European fire-brewing method in the Stroh brewery.
 Common in Europe before World War I, the fire-brewing process uses a direct flame rather than steam to heat beer-filled copper kettles.
 The company claims that the resulting higher temperatures bring out more of the beer's flavor.